Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Fort Bliss SAC sites are nationally accredited by the National After School Association (NAA) formerly National School Age Care Alliance (NSACA).
 This accreditation assures parents of a commitment to responsive and loving care, trained and competent staff, a safe and healthy environment, and consistent program improvement and quality.
 We use Assessing School-Age Child Care Quality (ASQ) tools, a five-step process which guides us as we look at program quality so that we can develop important priorities.
 We involve the children, families, staff, and community in an open dialogue about the program.
 Together, we make changes which benefit the whole community.
 The ASQ process provides that "you," administration, staff, families, children and the community members are the best people to make the changes that will improve the program.

-There are three School Age Centers on Fort Bliss
+There are two School Age Centers on Fort Bliss

 School Age Care is located at the Youthplex.
 For further information please call Main CDC at 915-568-5689.